dop14/monkmode/README.md

 <h2>What Are Focus Subjects</h2>

 Focus subjects are the topics you will be concentrating on during your focus sessions.
-Note: The interface for adding, editing, deleting focus subjects works the same as for focus periods (see screenshots above).
+<p>Note: The interface for adding, editing, deleting focus subjects works the same as for focus periods (see screenshots above).</p>
 <h3>Creating a New Focus Subject</h3>

 When creating a new focus subject, you can be as detailed as you like.
 The only required parameter is the name of the topic you want to focus on.